denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 - Feel free to run our __aquasec Microscanner__ on it as well, (you won't find any vulnrabilitys)

 ## Review:
-### We built apps using diferent programming languages, deployed them into container images.
-We valadated image sizes both pre-reduction and post-reduction of container blote.
-We also made use of multi-stage docker builds to compile our app "outside" the runtime container image.
-Reduceing the attack surface drasticly.
+### We built apps using different programming languages, deployed them into container images.
+We validated image sizes both pre-reduction and post-reduction of container bloat.
+We also made use of multi-stage docker builds to compile our app "outside" the runtime container image, and, overall, reducing the attack surface drastically.

 ## Clean up:
 ```